pete0emerson/git-commands/README.md

 `git-push-branch` pushes the current branch up to the origin, setting the upstream.

 `git-open` opens the current repository (with subdirectories added, if appropriate) in your browser.

+# Installation

+Copy these scripts into somewhere in your path and make sure they're executable.